-- You or your managed service provider (MSP) partner owns the CentreStack software.
-File data is either located on the local file server or the CentreStack server.
+- You or your managed service provider (MSP) owns the CentreStack software.
+File data is either located on the local file server or the CentreStack Server.
 Either way, you control the data to prevent unauthorized access.

-What is a typical way to use Server Agent?¶
+What is a typical way to use File Server Agent?¶

 When your client needs to store files in local-network shared folders, Server Agent can be helpful for connecting these shares to CentreStack.
 This typically happens when there is a lot of users in the local office, or the Internet speed is ok but not great coming into the office.